qcversity/qcversity.github.io/content/articles/softtools/01_01_venv short version.md

 - The `/S` option instructs `rd` to remove all directories and files in the specified directory, in addition to the directory itself.

 In conclusion, you now have what it takes to create new virtual environments for your future projects.
 By following the steps outlined in this guide, you can set up a well-structured and isolated development environment for Python programming.
 Take advantage of Python virtual environments to begin your next project confidently.

+Creating and Managing Python Virtual Environments with Venv: A Tutorial

+This tutorial, part of our Python Development Tools series, focuses on venv, the built-in tool for creating isolated Python environments.
+Follow these essential steps to set up, manage, and remove virtual environments effectively:

+Creating a Virtual Environment: Use python -m venv /path/to/directory to create a new virtual environment.
+Choose a directory that will contain the environment, like plenv in your Documents folder.

+Activating the Virtual Environment: Activate your virtual environment to use its isolated Python interpreter.
+On Linux or Mac, use source ~/Documents/plenv/bin/activate.
+On Windows, use C:\Users\YourUsername\Documents\plenv\bin\activate.bat for Command Prompt or C:\Users\YourUsername\Documents\plenv\bin\activate.ps1 for PowerShell.

+Installing Packages with Pip: After activation, use pip install package_name to install necessary packages within your isolated environment.
+This ensures that your project's dependencies are kept separate from the global Python installation.

+Managing Dependencies: Maintain a requirements.txt file in your project root.
+This file should list all necessary Python packages and their versions for your project.
+Use pip install -r requirements.txt to install all dependencies at once, ensuring consistency across different setups.

+Updating Pip: Regularly update pip within your virtual environment using python -m pip install -U pip to ensure you have the latest features and security fixes.

+Deactivating the Virtual Environment: When done, deactivate the virtual environment to return to the system's default Python settings.
+Simply use the deactivate command in your shell.

+Removing a Virtual Environment: To remove a virtual environment, delete its directory.
+On Linux, use rm -rf ~/Documents/plenv, and on Windows, use rd /S "C:\Users\YourUsername\Documents\plenv".

+By following these steps, you can efficiently create, configure, and manage isolated Python environments, enhancing your Python development process.